kietnv/vireader/README.md

 # ViReader
 ViReader is a novel Vietnamese MRC system that implementsa transfer learning-based sentence retriever and a XLM-RoBERTa-based answerextractor.
 As a result, our system outperform the DrQA-based system by 30.83 and 26.10 percentage points in terms of answer prediction EM-score and F1-score, respectively.
 Significantly, our proposed system outperforms the original XLM-R based MRC system in terms of performance and speed.

+# Dataset

+ViReader is trained on the large-scale Vietnamese dataset (UIT-ViQuAD [1]) for evaluating machine reading comprehension.

 # Requirements

 !pip install sentence-transformers